ryanallen/words-of-my-perfect-teacher/README.md

 ## Relative truth
-*kun rdzob bden pa*, Skt. *samvriti satya*, the apparent truth perceived and taken as real by the deluded mind.
+*kun rdzob bden pa*, Skt. *saṃvṛti satya*, the apparent truth perceived and taken as real by the deluded mind.

-## Repa Shiwa O
+## Repa Shiwa Ö
 *ras pa zhi ba 'od*, one of the main disciples of [Milarepa](#milarepa).

 ## Rinchen Zangpo